Consumer Medicine Information

 Tell your doctor immediately if you notice a fever or signs of an infection.

 Leflunomide may lower your immunity.

-You develop worsening or new symptoms such as breathing issues or a cough.
+Tell your doctor if you develop worsening or new symptoms such as breathing issues

-You develop liver problems.
-Symptoms of liver problems include yellowing of eyes, itchy and yellowing skin, bruising and bleeding
+of liver problems, including yellowing of eyes, itchy and yellowing skin, bruising

-You are going to have surgery or an anaesthetic or are going into hospital.
+Tell your doctors if you are going to have surgery or an anaesthetic or are going

 Things you must not do

 Do not take this medicine to treat any other complaints unless your doctor tells you